Russia, Bahrain to produce Sputnik V vaccine for MENA region

-RDIF provided no information on the capacity of the planned manufacturing facility under the agreement which also involves Binnopharm Group, а subsidiary of Russian investment company Sistema (AFKS.MM).
+RDIF provided no information on the capacity of the planned manufacturing facility under the agreement which also involves Binnopharm Group, а subsidiary of Russian investment company Sistema.

+Reporting by Maria Kiselyova; writing by Olzhas Auyezov; editing by Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.